mdaconta/xlm-eco-api/README.md

 ## Conclusion

 Feedback on the project is welcome.
-You can email me at michael dot daconta at gmail dot com.
+You can contact me via the contact form [here](https://www.daconta.us/Articles/ContactForm.html).